black and white bed linen

 It also was the site of the first global legislation of one vote one value and the secret ballot.

-Worse still, given that the goal was for a cutting-edge space like Federation Square in Melbourne, what could possibly be more banal and incongruous than an office building in a cultural precinct that is zoned 'entertainment'?
+Further, given that the goal was for a cutting-edge space like Federation Square in Melbourne, what could possibly be more banal and incongruous than an office building in a cultural precinct that is zoned 'entertainment'?

 This is planning of a type that was abandoned in most cities by 1980.